jayinc/docs/content/client-libraries/client-api-reference.md

 The most important methods especially for new users involve initialising the client, as well as registering a segment handler with `onSegmentChange`.

 ## initialize(app_id: string | proj_id: string)
 Creates and initialises the Client.
 In most of our Client Libraries this is implemented by the constructor of the client object.
 For most applications you must pass as argument the `app_id` (available from the Dashboard or Command Line Tool).
-All connections initated by the client will be targeted to this `app_id`.
+All connections initiated by the client will be targeted to this `app_id`.

 You can also pass a `project_id`.
 This is a more advanced feature, where you must identify the application for each context separately (see `startContext`).